LSDOlab/CSDL_alpha/docs/src/advanced/sparse_mtx.md

+# Support for sparse matrices

 ## FOR WORKSHOP

 Sparse matrices are currently not natively supported as of April 2024.
 They are planned to be integrated slowly in the upcoming weeks.
 Please use the ```csdl.SparseMatrix``` class for now (it is just a dense variable).

 ```python
 import numpy as np